Here’s why you might need CMR insurance

 In the world of shipping and logistics, smooth operations and secure deliveries are essential for success.

-In this guide, we’ll explain what CMR insurance is, its significance for UK couriers and hauliers, how it’s different to Goods in Transit insurance, and how it’s usually priced.
+In this guide, we’ll explain what CMR insurance is, its significance for UK couriers, how it’s different to Goods in Transit insurance, and how it’s usually priced.

 So what is CMR insurance?